Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 UK Visitor Visa

-If you are a foreign national and you wish to spend some time in the UK as a tourist or to visit your family and your friends, you can apply for a Visitor Visa.
+If you are a foreign national and wish to spend time in the UK as a tourist or visit your family and friends, you can apply for a UK Visitor Visa.

-Call us on 0333 305 3612 for immediate help & assistance with your situation.
+Call us on +44 (0)333 414 9244 for immediate help & assistance with your UK Visitor Visa.
 We’re here to help you in person, via the phone or online.

 Request a call back from our immigration experts

-If you’re looking to make a short term stay in the UK, then the standard visitor visa (UK) is likely the visa you’ll need to apply for.
-Visitor visas in the UK allow you to travel for short term stays of up to six months and can be used for leisure and business, among other reasons.
+If you want to stay in the UK, you will likely need to apply for a Standard Visitor Visa (UK).
+Visitor visas in the UK allow you to travel for stays of up to six months and can be used for leisure and business, among other purposes.

 What Is The UK Standard Visitor Visa And Who Is It For?

-• Leisure – Are you a non-EEA national looking for a holiday visa?
-UK visas for international travellers can sometimes become confusing, but the standard visiting visa to UK territories will cover you for up to six months for any leisure purposes.
-Whether coming for a family visit, sightseeing, or general travel, your needs fall under the standard visa because it functions as a UK general visitor visa and UK tourist visa.
-To UK holidayers from non-EEA regions, the standard visitor visa is the path to take.
+• Leisure – If you’re a non-EEA national looking for a holiday visa, the standard visiting visa to UK territories will cover you for up to six months for leisure.
+If you are coming for a family visit, sightseeing, or general travel, your needs fall under the UK standard visa category (otherwise known as a UK tourist visa).
+When considering UK visas for international travellers from non-EEA regions, a standard visitor visa is normally the path to take.

-• Business – If you need to enter the UK for short term business requirements such as conferences, events or business appointments, then the general visitor visa UK will allow you to travel to the UK to conduct your business here for a period of up to six months.
+• Business – If you need to enter the UK for short-term business requirements such as conferences, events, meetings or business appointments, the business visitor visa UK will allow you to travel to the UK to conduct your business for up to six months.
+It will not allow you to conduct paid engagements with UK companies.
+For more extensive business activity, you may be required to apply for another visa type, such as a UK Business Visa.

-• Other reason – The standard visitor visa can also allow you to travel to the UK if you are receiving private medical treatment, for instance.
+• Other reasons – The standard visitor visa allows you to travel to the UK for private medical treatment, for instance.

-If you’re not a citizen of either an EEA country or Switzerland, you may well need to go through the online application form process on the gov.uk website in order to get a standard visa.
-UK visa eligibility can be confusing , however, and there are exceptions.
+If you’re not a citizen of an EEA country or Switzerland, you must complete the online application form on the gov.uk website to get a standard visa.

 uk visa for visitors